 The ruling stated there was no material dispute that Lively exercised significant control over her role and creative decisions on the film, placing her outside the legal protections typically afforded to employees in workplace harassment cases.
 As a result, the court concluded that her claims could not proceed under the specific legal framework she invoked.

-At the same time, the judge pointed to other elements of the case that could support Lively’s remaining claims.
+The judge pointed to other elements of the case that could support Lively’s remaining claims.
 These include allegations that she was pressured to participate in a partially nude birth scene without appropriate safeguards, such as a closed set or an intimacy coordinator, conditions that, according to the ruling, may have violated contractual agreements.

 The court also referenced testimony that Baldoni made comments about Lively’s personal life that were unrelated to the film’s creative process, suggesting that such remarks could be interpreted as inappropriate and potentially relevant to the broader dispute.

-While dismissing the majority of claims, the judge allowed Lively’s retaliation allegations to proceed, indicating that there was sufficient evidence for a jury to consider whether the defendants’ actions crossed a legal line.
+While dismissing the majority of claims, the judge allowed Lively’s retaliation allegations under FEHA to proceed, indicating that there was sufficient evidence for a jury to consider whether the defendants’ actions crossed a legal line.

 The trial remains scheduled to begin on May 18 in Manhattan federal court.